mattheww/gomill/gomill_docs/errors.rst

 Engine exit behaviour
 ---------------------

-Before reporting the game result, the ringmaster sends :gtp:`quit` to both engines, closes their input and output pipes, and waits for the subprocesses to exit.
+Before reporting the game result, the ringmaster sends :gtp:`!quit` to both engines, closes their input and output pipes, and waits for the subprocesses to exit.